talynfan/design-portfolio/my-principles.md

 <img src="pics/vg strategy.png" alt="Strategy video game visualization" width="600"/>

-Choice of Argyle name instead of bot

-When it was time for the results phase, instead of a blunt
+When choosing the name for my conversational chatbot, I suggested the name "Argyle" instead of a more robotic name like “Movebot” (or anything with “bot” at the end).
+“Argyle” was anthropomorphic but also a little abstract (like an argyle vest).
+They/He/It sounded like a casual friend who would be knowledgeable, kind, and trustworthy, but also not afraid to be blunt when necessary.
+The more human name and personality would help users feel more comfortable interacting with it and enjoy the whimsy of having a digital "friend" to talk to.

+I wrote Argyle's dialogue to have some personality to add flavor to its function.
+For example, At the end of the conversation flow with Argyle, the bot returns a summary of the user's sentiments on the discussed potential city of residence.
+Instead of a bland message:

 > Click next for results

-I imitated the way real people my age type to make things a little playful and add a hint of excitement.
+I instead imitated the way real people of college age type.
+The new message is a little playful and adds a hint of excitement:

 > Aaaaand that's all the questions I have.
 Ready for your results?

+**As a designer, it is my responsibility and pleasure to use my creativity and innovation to create fun designs.**

 ## Organization